Sports drinks, diet food, and energy bars. All healthy options, right?

 - Drizzle wet mixture over dry ingredients.
 Gently toss with hands until all of the oats are moist, but do not over mix.

 - Lightly oil 1 large or 2 medium oiled baking sheets.
 Spread granola into a thin layer onto baking sheets.
+(I line my baking sheets with parchment paper because it makes clean-up so much easier.)

 - Bake on middle rack of oven at 250°F for 45 minutes.
 Remove from oven and stir.
 Continue baking for an additional 40 to 45 minutes or until granola is completely dry.